Gordon Hitt Farmstead: Description

 The main house is a two-story, Upright and Wing balloon frame house with intersecting gable roofs covered with asphalt shingles.
-It sits on a fieldstone foundation, and is covered with clapboards and vertical cornerboards.
+It sits on a fieldstone foundation, and is covered with clapboards and vertical corner boards.
 A single-story gabled dining room and kitchen ell extends from the rear of the house.
 The upright portion is one bay wide, and side-gabled wing portion is three bays wide, fronted by a single-story porch running for two bays.
 The front entrance is located near the junction of the upright and wing.
 Two more porches are located in the rear.
 All porches have hipped roofs and are decorated with cut-outs, paneled bases and floral brackets.
 The windows throughout the house are tall, two-over-two double-hung sash units in slightly arched openings flanked by shutters with their tops cut to match the arches of the windows.